VigneshAlagappan/equity-research-assistant/architecture.md

 # Architecture

-This document describes the current architecture of the Global Equity Research Assistant — a self-use, local-first Flask + SQLite application for researching listed companies, with a primary focus on the US and India markets, with an LLM research assistant grounded in deterministically retrieved evidence.
+This document describes the current architecture of **Signals**, an Equity AI Research Assistant — a self-use, local-first Flask + SQLite application for researching listed companies, with a primary focus on the US and India markets, with an LLM research assistant grounded in deterministically retrieved evidence.

 For product/feature scope, see [README.md](README.md) and
 [FeatureList.md](FeatureList.md).
 For running the app, see